The REAL Costa Rica

 TOP

-When you enter Costa Rica, your passport will be stamped and that is your visa to be here.
-The length of time depends on your country of origin.
-Your visa CAN be renewed if you leave the country for 72 hours.
-This cannot be done forever, but 2-3 times is probably not a problem.
-Short trips to Panama, Nicaragua, or San Andres are cheap and available.
-When you return, your visa will be renewed automatically for 90 more days if you are from the USA.
-If you are not from the USA or Canada, check here as the rules are different for other countries.
+This in and out thing cannot be done forever, but 1 maybe times is probably not a problem.
+Short trips to Panama, Nicaragua, or San Andres are cheap, fun, and available.
+When you return, your visa should be "renewed" automatically (actually you get a new stamp) for 90 more days if you are from the USA or Canada, check here as the rules are different for other countries.
+However, as mentioned above, do not bank on gettin a re-entry of if permitted, another 90 days.

 TOP